samgiles/reactive-job-queue/README.md

 function can be used to process items coming from the queue.
 Only the first registered function will be used, everything else will be ignored.

-- `callback` the function to call with the job data from the queue.
+- `callback` - (Function) the function to call with the job data from the queue.
 This should accept an error and a data argument: (error, data).
 The data is the object sent from the client with an additional `__reactive_job_id` property as a 'uuid'.